-However, for the most part, I’ve been in ketosis for the majority of the last year.
+However, for the most part, I’ve been in ketosis for the majority of the time since then.
 This isn’t a topic about what the keto diet is, you can read my first post or check this out for that.
 Instead, I want to talk about the personal benefits of keto that I’ve experienced in the last year and why I love it.

 Note that these are personal benefits.
 Everyone is different and you should discuss with your doctor if you have any pre-existing conditions.
 Also note that often this diet is used as a weight loss management tool and it works great for that.
 However, I am already a skinny dude so that’s not why I used it.

 It has made my anxiety almost non-existent

 This is a huge deal for me.
 If nothing else, this diet changed my life because of this.